Capgemini/xrm-datamigration/README.md

 ## License

-The Xrm Solution Audit is released under the [MIT](LICENSE) license.
+The Xrm Data Migration is released under the [MIT](LICENSE) license.